 Do we need more food halls?
 Don't answer that, because they're coming.

-The Colony is getting a "free-standing food court" called Urban8 this year, and Fort Worth is slated to open FOODHALL at Crockett Row at West 7th.
+The Colony's "free-standing food court" called Urban8 opened in August 2018, and Fort Worth is slated to open FOODHALL at Crockett Row at West 7th in fall 2018.
 And surely there will be more.

 We'll report on each business as it opens.
 Today, let's talk about FOODHALL.
 And sorry for shouting.